- Degrees & Programs

 Our school codes are:

-We have offices in Charles Town, WV and Manassas, VA.
+We have an office in Charles Town, WV.
 View our contact us page for our address, email, and phone numbers.